activefx/alpha/README.md

 git clone git://github.com:activefx/alpha.git <new_application_name>
 ```

 2) From the new application directory, create a named gemset and .rvmrc file to keep your project dependencies seperate and self-containted.
-You should use your project name instead of alpha after the @ symbol.

 ```
-rvm use 1.9.3-p392@alpha --create
+rvm use 1.9.3-p392@<new_application_name> --create
 ```

 3) Install all the required gems by running bundler